teaching-on-testbeds/repro-DNS/docs/general/notes/index.md

 ### Debugging Tips
 <!-- debugging tips -->
 - If there is an error stating that the port is already in use when turning on the authoritative servers, run `ps aux | grep nsd` and identify the process IDs.
 Run `sudo kill <ID>`.
 Start the server again.
 - If you receive a `status: SERVFAIL` response when verifying the setup or issuing a benign query, check if the resolver and the authoritative servers are up.
 Run `ps aux | grep named` on the resolver; if named is not running, start the resolver with `sudo named -g`.
-Run `ps aux | grep` on each server; if no NSD processes are running, start the server with `sudo nsd -c /etc/nsd/nsd.conf -d -f /var/db/nsd/nsd.db`.
+Run `ps aux | grep` on each server; if no NSD processes are running, start the server with `sudo nsd -c nsd.conf -d -f nsd.db` if using the docker, and `sudo nsd -c /etc/nsd/nsd.conf -d -f /var/db/nsd/nsd.db` if using the VM setup.

 ### References